auroraongithub/auroraongithubformer.github.io/content/blog/how-to-get-removed-from-lous-list.md

 +++

-Step-by-step guide on how to be removed from Lou's List

 Did you do something to offend Lou?
 Did she add you to her "list"?
 Look no further, here is a step-by-step guide to never have your name in her list ever again with these three easy steps!

 1. Get in touch with Lou